Lose Yourself (Entourage)

 "Lose Yourself" is the seventh-season finale of the American comedy-drama television series Entourage.
 It originally aired on HBO in the United States on September 12, 2010.
 The episode mainly centers on Vincent Chase (Adrian Grenier), whose issues begin to intensify between his ex-girlfriend and his current girlfriend, Sasha Grey.
 Although riddled with similar issues, Ari Gold (Jeremy Piven), Eric Murphy (Kevin Connolly), and Turtle (Jerry Ferrara) collaborate with each other in an attempt to orchestrate an intervention for Vince, only to make things worse.

 "Lose Yourself" was written by Doug Ellin, and directed by David Nutter.
-The episode features guest and cameo appearances from notable music artists, including Christina Aguilera and Eminem.
+The episode features guest appearances from music artists, including Christina Aguilera and Eminem.
 It marked the conclusion of the plot arc between Grey and Chase.
 The episode was well received by television critics.
 Upon its initial airing, it attained 2.72 million viewers and garnered a 1.6/4 rating in the 18-49 demographic, according to the Nielsen ratings.

 Plot

-After Sasha informs Vincent that she will participate in a pornographic film, he expresses his disapproval.
+After Sasha Grey informs Vincent Chase that she will participate in a pornographic film, he expresses his disapproval.
 While on the set of production, the couple engage in an intense argument and simultaneously break up, making Vincent leave angrily.
-Meanwhile, Johnny and his friends orchestrate an intervention much to Vincent's dismay, and he leaves the premises.
+Meanwhile, Johnny "Drama" Chase and his friends orchestrate an intervention much to Vincent's dismay, and he leaves the premises.

-Eric begins to worry that his relationship with his fiancée may be crumbling.
+Eric Murphy begins to worry that his relationship with his fiancée Sloan McQuewick may be crumbling.
 He has dinner with Sloan's father, Terrence, but is shocked when Terrence asks him to sign a prenuptial agreement.
 Eric gets upset and confronts Sloan about it, and she tells him that they will talk about it when he returns home, to which he agrees.
-However, upon discovering that his boss Murray has been reporting to Terrence, Eric changes his mind and contacts Scott Lavin.
+However, upon discovering that his boss Murray Berenson has been reporting to Terrence, Eric changes his mind and contacts Scott Lavin.
 Eric tells him that he'll join forces with him to take over the company, effectively pushing Murray out of his own firm.

-Similarly, Ari suffers setbacks in his marriage when, despite throwing an extravagant party for Ms. Ari, she decides to leave him and has her sister go to the house to retrieve her belongings.
+Similarly, Ari Gold suffers setbacks in his marriage when, despite throwing an extravagant party for Ms. Ari, she decides to leave him and has her sister go to the house to retrieve her belongings.
 Overwhelmed with depression, Vincent consumes alcohol and snorts cocaine in his hotel room, and then decides to attend Eminem's private party at the hotel lobby.
 He walks around being rude, hitting on girls, and refuses to leave when security asks him to do so.
 Johnny attempts to bring him home, but Vincent refuses to go with him.
 After being greeted by Eminem, Vincent begins insulting him which leads to him punching Vincent in the face, initiating a brawl in the process.
 Vincent is then rushed to the hospital shortly thereafter and attempts to leave, despite the orders of the medical staff.
 As he nears the entrance, he is confronted by a police officer, who informs him that Vince will need to go with him, as the officer has found a bag of cocaine in Vincent's clothes, leaving everyone stunned.